jackie-dai/Vault-of-Knowledge/Japanese History/Japanese History.md

 Queen Himiko described as ruler of state called Yamatai.
 Shamanic ability to divie and communicate with spirits

 ### The Amaterasu Myth
+Amaterasu (sun godess) hides in cave after conflict with brother Susanoo, causing darkness to take over.
+There was no sunlight until she was lured out f

 ### Motoori Norinaga on the Meaning of Kami